 Another fat-soluble vitamin, it can be found in many foods that contain fats including avocados, seeds such as sunflower seeds, and nuts, for example, hazelnuts, peanuts and almonds.
 Green vegetables provide smaller amounts of Vitamin E such as spinach and broccoli, but foods with fats are much more abundant in Vitamin E.

 Zinc is required for the proper function of each and every cell in the body and over 300 enzymes.
-Zinc is critical for white cell production and proper functioning of B and T cells in the immune system.
+Zinc is critical for white cell production and the proper functioning of B and T cells in the immune system.

 It can be found plentifully in meat, especially red meat, and seafood such as shellfish.
 If you are vegetarian or vegan (or flexitarian like me, where I only eat a little meat and fish), you can opt for legumes such as chickpeas, lentils and beans.

-Many people are deficient in selenium due to not eating the most abundant selenium containing foods such as brazil nuts, seafood, fish and seaweed.
+Many people are deficient in selenium due to not eating the most abundant selenium-containing foods such as Brazil nuts, seafood, fish and seaweed.
 Eggs and chicken also provide some selenium, so a good option if you don’t like fish.

 They work in a number of ways; they consume the nutrients that would otherwise feed the ‘unfriendly bacteria’ and they produce substances which help to prevent ‘bad’ bacteria from flourishing.
 They are also able to block receptor sites in the gut that harmful bacteria try to latch onto in order to cause infections.

 There are lots of great sources of probiotics including Live yoghurt, kefir (fermented milk drink), sauerkraut (fermented cabbage), Tempeh (fermented soy product), Miso soup, and raw cheese (unpasteurised).

-Ensuring the vitamins and minerals I’ve discussed are in your diet in ample quantities will go a long way to helping your immune system to stay strong and do its number one job of protecting you.
+Ensuring the vitamins, minerals and I’ve discussed are in your diet in ample quantities will go a long way to helping your immune system to stay strong and do its number one job of protecting you.